GT-ARC/opaca-core/doc/api.md

 * notify the platform about changes in a connected Runtime Platform
 * body: the base URL of the other Runtime Platform
-* output: true or false, depending on whether the other platform responded to `/info` call; if it does not respond, connection is removed
+* output: `true/false`, depending on whether the other platform responded to `/info` call; if it does not respond, connection is removed
 * errors: 404 if the other platform is not connected to this platform

 ### `DELETE /connections`